The Basics Around Injury Rehab Eating

 Tip with vitamin C – Regular intake of vitamin C is important, try having a diet rich in berries, oranges, cantaloupe, and other fruits, doing this you will easily meet your healing bodies vitamin C requirements.

 - Vitamin D: Vitamin D is important in rebuilding bone after fractures.
 Vitamin D is naturally produced by your body when exposed to sunlight so your circulating levels can drop during the winter months.
 Meaning if you are undergoing rehabilitation for a fracture it is crucial to add Vitamin D to your diet, either naturally via getting exposed to some sunlight in the safer UV times of day here in Sydney or via vitamin D enriched foods.

 - Vitamins E: Vitamins E is important for connective tissue and cell repair, helping prevent internal scarring.

-A number of other anti-inflammatory foods exist that are frequently recommended during the recovery from injury a couple of popular foods are Turmeric (a spice used in curry), green tea and garlic.
+A number of other anti-inflammatory foods exist that are frequently recommended during the recovery from injury a couple of popular foods considered relevant in reducing inflammation and helping in times of injury include:

 Disclaimer: Always talk to your doctor prior to a new diet and Nutrition For Injuries is no exception to this rule.
 Sydney Physio Clinic does not endorse any treatments, procedures, products mentioned.
 This information is provided as an educational service and is not intended to serve as medical advice.
 Anyone seeking specific orthopaedic advice or assistance on Nutrition For Injuries should consult his or her general practitioner, physiotherapist or dietician.